Zhendong-Wang/Diffusion-GAN/README.md

 ## Build your Diffusion-GAN
 Here, we explain how to train general GANs with diffusion.
 We provide two ways:
-a. plug-in as simple as a data augmentation methods;
+a. plug-in as simple as a data augmentation method;
-b. training the GANs on diffusion chains with a timestep-dependent discriminator.
+b. training GANs on diffusion chains with a timestep-dependent discriminator.
 Currently, we didn't find significant empirical differences of the two approaches, while the second approach has stronger theoretical guarantees.
 We suspect when advanced timestep-dependent structure is applied in the discriminator, the second approach could become better, and we left that for future study.

-**Simple Plug-in**
+### Simple Plug-in
 * Design a proper diffusion process based on the ```diffusion.py``` file
 * Apply diffusion on the inputs of discriminators,
 ```logits = Discriminator(Diffusion(gen/real_images))```